Skip to main content

 SymptomLikely causeWhat to check in RcloneView

-Buffering after 30–60 secondsCache empty or cache on slow HDDMount details → Cache Mode (should be Full or WriteBack) and cache path (SSD)
+Buffering after 30–60 secondsCache not holding the whole file or cache on a slow diskMount details → Cache Mode (Full) and Cache max size large enough on SSD

 If the mount is the bottleneck, the fix lives in RcloneView.